harness/developer-hub/kb/platform/harness-platform-faqs.md

 An abort could leave the system in a potentially inconsistent or 'dirty' state, it's crucial to consider rollback procedures.
 Delegate actions, such as canceling or ending running tasks, should play a central role in preventing system inconsistencies and maintaining system integrity.

-### How to automatically start a delegate when running as a Docker container?
+### How can I automatically start a delegate when running as a Docker container?

 Docker provides restart policies to control whether your containers start automatically when they exit, or when Docker restarts.
 Restart policies start linked containers in the correct order.
 Docker recommends that you use restart policies, and avoid using process managers to start containers.
 Including the flag `--restart` in the docker run command will configure it to always restart, unless the container is explicitly stopped, or the daemon restarts.